emezav/okada_deform/README.md

 - On Windows, Visual Studio which contains the cl.exe compiler is required.
 - Clone this repository
 - Open the project folder in VS Code, wait for CMake configuration to be performed automatically.
-- Some prompts are presented, configure the build to amd64 (64 bits) to ensurwe compatibility with the installed CUDA libraries.
+- Some prompts are presented, configure the build to amd64 (64 bits) to ensure compatibility with the installed CUDA libraries.
 - After the cmake configuration is done, run the executable and supply a configuration file.
 - Visualize the results using a text editor or GIS software.